robertwatts/presentations/scaling-with-purpose.md

 I’ve worked in small, medium and massive companies.

-I’ve managed teams through high growth and slow decline.
+I’ve managed teams through high growth and necessary reductions.

-A management challenge that has always been present: purpose.
+The consistent management challenge: purpose.

 ^ Been working in teams since the late 90s
 Economic cycles have passed
 Purpose has consistently been the difference
+IMO separates average and high performing teams

 ---